sthesing/podwhat/index.md

 [Overcast](https://itunes.apple.com/de/app/overcast-podcast-player/id888422857) for iOS.
 More apps can be found [in this list](/clients).

 After you installed it, you need to add Podcasts.
-There are two ways to do ti:
+There are two ways to do it:

 * With the search feature within the app.
 This is the most comfortable way.
 * Add a Podcast manually.
 Go to the page of the podcast, search for the "Feed URL",